sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 22-01-2019

+- https://github.com/schollz/howmanypeoplearearound Count the number of people around you by monitoring wifi signals

 # 21-01-2019

 - http://squidarth.com/scala/types/2019/01/11/type-erasure-scala.html Type Erasure in Scala